Spratley History, Family Crest & Coats of Arms

 - Claude V. Spratley Jr., American politician, U.S. Attorney for the Eastern District of Virginia, 1961-69

-- C. Vernon Spratley, American Democrat politician, Delegate to Democratic National Convention from Virginia, 1916; Justice of Virginia State Supreme Court, 1936-40
+- C. Vernon Spratley, American Democratic Party politician, Delegate to Democratic National Convention from Virginia, 1916; Justice of Virginia State Supreme Court, 1936-40

 Related Stories +